rackerlabs/support-how-to/content/cloud-databases/manage-cloud-databases-ha-groups-in-the-cloud-control-panel.md

    When all selections are complete, the total cost of the HA group is displayed to the right of the **Create HA Group** button at the bottom of the page.

-11. Click **Create HA Group.**
+11. Click **Create HA Group**.

 ### View the build status and connections to the new HA group

-After you click the **Create HA Group** button, the browser is redirected to the HA Group Details page, which lists important information about the HA instance group.
+After you click the **Create HA Group** button, the browser redirects to the HA Group Details page, which lists the following important information about the HA instance group:

 Field | Information
 --- | ---